Spin fluctuations steer the electronic behavior in the FeSb$_{3}$ skutterudite: Results and Discussion

 In Fig. \ref{fig:bands}, we compare the electronic band structure of the SQS-PM and G-AFM states.
 We clearly see how the metallic behavior is replaced by a semiconducting character when we allow for spin fluctuations through the SQS approach mimicking a disordered paramagnetic arrangement of magnetic moments.
 In fact we observe the opening of an energy gap of about 61 meV in the SQS-PM phase, already in qualitative agreement with the experimental data obtained by Möchel \textit{et al}, given by 16.3 meV.
-In addition, the SQS state shows avoided crossing features similar to those of topological insulators along the $\rm{\Gamma}$-X and R-$\rm{\Gamma}$ directions, making it worth investigating further for potential applications in spintronic devices, where a topological band structure is key for controlling electrons spin.
-Most interestingly, along the R-$\rm{\Gamma}$ direction, the SQS state also shows non-degenerate minority and majority spin bands, suggesting a potential transition from the G-AFM ground state to a Luttinger-compensated \cite{smolyanyuk2024tool1,mazin2022altermagnetism} ferrimagnetic (FiM) state.
+In addition, the SQS state shows avoided crossing features similar to those of topological insulators along the $\rm{\Gamma}$-X and R-$\rm{\Gamma}$ directions.
+Most interestingly, along the R-$\rm{\Gamma}$ direction, the SQS state also shows non-degenerate spin up and spin down bands, suggesting a potential transition from the G-AFM ground state to a Luttinger-compensated \cite{smolyanyuk2024tool1,mazin2022altermagnetism} ferrimagnetic (FiM) state.
 Luttinger-compensated ferrimagnets represent a fascinating and often overlooked class, sometimes mistakenly linked to the concept of altermagnetism \cite{mazin2022altermagnetism,vsmejkal2022emerging,yuan2020giant,yuan2021prediction,vsmejkal2022giant,gonzalez2023spontaneous,gonzalez2025spin} or spin-flipping antiferromagnets \cite{ma2021multifunctional}.
 In contrast to altermagnets, which rely on crystal symmetry for magnetic compensation, Luttinger-compensated ferrimagnets are not symmetry-compensated \cite{mazin2022altermagnetism}.
 They also differ from spin-density waves \cite{gruner1994dynamics}, which are not symmetry-compensated but exhibit magnetic structures incommensurate with the lattice.
 Instead, Luttinger-compensated ferrimagnets possess magnetic structures that are commensurate with the lattice and can be divided into spin-up and possibly spin-down sublattices, with the total magnetization being either zero (or “fully compensated”) or a nonzero integer value, according to Luttinger's theorem \cite{luttinger1960fermi,luttinger1960ground}.
 When the total magnetization is zero, it is strictly zero and remains unaffected by small perturbations such as pressure or strain \cite{mazin2022altermagnetism}.
 This is the case for the SQS state.
-To verify whether the SQS-PM state can host an altermagnetic structure, a symmetry analysis was conducted using the \texttt{amcheck} code \cite{smolyanyuk2024tool1,smolyanyuk2024tool2}.
-The majority and minority spin sublattices are not symmetry-related, indicating that the material is a Luttinger ferrimagnet \cite{mazin2022altermagnetism}.
 The possibility of a Luttinger-compensated ferrimagnetic phase is particularly intriguing, as such magnetic phase could help explain the peculiar experimental results on magnetic susceptibility \cite{mochel2011lattice}.
 Finally, it is worth noting that this analysis was performed using the conventional 32-atom cell.
 However, if we consider the 16-atom primitive cell of FeSb$_{3}$, it would accommodate altermagnetic states \cite{smolyanyuk2024tool1}.